tomhoover/guide-programming-fundamentals-in-python/guide.md

 Once you have completed the steps above you should feel free to add additional features that you design yourself!
 Here are some ideas to get you started:

 - keep track of a health points variable
-- create a boolean variable for sleep
+- create a boolean variable for asleep
 - create a `play()` function
 - create a list of phrases your python can say at random
 - get input from the user with `raw_input()`